sagemath/sagewiki_to_gh-2022-10-10/sage-2.10.4.md

 == Graph theory: chromatic polynomial ==

-An algorithm originally written in C by Gordon Royle has been adapted to replace the old slow method.
+An algorithm originally written in C by Gordon Royle has been adapted by Robert Miller to replace the old slow method.
 This algorithm uses a cut and merge algorithm to recursively compute the chromatic polynomial, and is written in Cython.

 == Documentation ==